mgunyho/tere/README.md

 - `--history-file`: To make browsing more convenient, `tere` saves a history of folders you have visited to this file in JSON format.
 It should be an absolute path.
 Defaults to `$CACHE_DIR/tere/history.json`, where `$CACHE_DIR` is `$XDG_CACHE_HOME` or `~/.cache`.
 Set to the empty string `''` to disable saving the history.
 Note that the history reveals parts of your folder structure if it can be read by someone else.
 - `--mouse=on` or `--mouse=off`: Enable or disable navigating with the mouse.
 If enabled, you can left-click to enter folders and right-click to go to the parent folder.
 Off by default.

-Some options have two or more versions that override each other (for example `--folders-only` and `--no-folders-only`).
+Some options have two or more versions that override each other (for example `--filter-search` and `--no-filter-search`).
 For such options, whichever is passed last wins.
 This way, you can have one option as the default in your shell's `rc` file, but you can sometimes manually override that option when running `tere`.

 ## Similar projects